Can you hear me $\textit{now}$? Sensitive comparisons of human and machine perception: Introduction

 \subsection{The present experiments: Sensitive tests of adversarial speech comprehension}

 Here, we use perhaps the simplest of such sensitive tests --- forced-choice classification --- to explore how differences between human and machine perception may be overestimated by insensitive tests of human perceptual knowledge.
 We generate adversarial speech commands using the same method as in \cite{Carlini:vl}.
-But rather than ask subjects to freely transcribe these messages, we probe their understanding by asking them to make discriminations \textit{based on} the commands.
-Experiments 1 and 2 ask whether subjects can discriminate adversarial messages that contain English speech from messages that do not contain speech but that are otherwise closely matched on many low-level properties.
+But rather than ask subjects to freely transcribe these messages, we probe their understanding by asking them to make discriminations based on the commands.
+Experiments 1 and 2 ask whether subjects can discriminate adversarial messages that contain English speech from messages that do not contain speech but that are otherwise closely matched.
 Experiments 3 and 4 ask whether subjects can supply the last word in a familiar phrase begun in adversarial speech (e.g., ``\textit{It is no use crying over spilled $\rule{0.6cm}{0.15mm}$}''), even without any advance knowledge of what words will be played.
 Finally, Experiment 5 asks whether subjects can answer simple math problems posed in adversarial speech (e.g., ``$2 + 5 =\,\, ?$'').
-To foreshadow the key results, all five experiments show that subjects who \textit{cannot} easily transcribe such speech clips \textit{can} demonstrate having comprehended them, when tested under more sensitive conditions.
-Our particular results thus point to a much more general lesson: Sensitive tests can reveal latent or incomplete perceptual knowledge that less sensitive tests can miss, and in ways that directly inform comparisons between human and machine perception.
+To foreshadow the key results, all five experiments show that subjects can demonstrate comprehension of such speech clips when tested under sensitive conditions, even though these clips are not easily transcribed.

+Of course, this work covers only one approach to generating adversarial speech (see the General Discussion for a review of other approaches), and adversarial speech is itself only one example of apparent divergence between human and machine perception.
+Our intention is thus for the particular results we report below to serve as a case study of a more general lesson: Sensitive tests can reveal latent or incomplete perceptual knowledge that less sensitive tests can miss, and in ways that directly inform comparisons between human and machine perception.

 Though the five experiments reported here involve different hypotheses, designs, and research questions, all five proceeded in a very similar way and shared many methodological characteristics.
 What follows is thus a general methods section applying to all of the experiments below, followed by shorter methods sections for each individual experiment covering those key factors that differed.